IBM/IBMInclusiveITLanguage/README.md

 <a name="out"></a>
 ## **What areas are you focusing on for inclusion**
 The initial scope of this initiative is IT terminology that promotes racial and cultural bias.
-We will expand on this scope in the futire to address additional diversity scope.
+We will expand on this scope in the futire to address additional areas of diversity